tpmatthes/scroll-reaction/README.md

   offsetFrom: "",

   /**
+   * If the user scrolls past an emitter element,
+   * all linked listener elements will get a new attribute
+   * If the user scrolls back up or reaches another emitter element,
+   * existing attributes will be removed immediately
+   * Set this option to false to prevent removing of attributes
+   * This can be used to create one-off animations for appearing elements
+   * @type {Boolean}
+   */
+  rewind: true,

+  /**
    * Should smooth scrolling be enabled for all listener elements?
+   * Browser support is checked automatically, if set to 'auto'
-   * You probably want to disable this option, if you use custom event listeners for your links
+   * If you use custom event listeners for your links,
-   * If this option is set to 'auto', the script will automatically check for browser support
+   * you probably want to disable this option (= false)
-   * If you use your own polyfill for scroll behavior, set this option to true
+   * Set this option to true, if you use your own polyfill
-   * The file scroll-reaction-with-polyfill.min.js includes a polyfill (see releases)
+   * The script can only check for native support, not for polyfills
    * @type {Boolean}
    */
   smoothScroll: "auto",

   /**
-   * The update method will get called at a limited rate on scroll (by default 10 times per second)
+   * The update method will get called at a limited rate on scroll
+   * By default it will get called 10 times per second
-   * However, the max rate can be changed, because it limits the FPS in a custom update callback
+   * This can limit the FPS in a custom update callback
+   * Feel free to change it to a lower value, if that's the case
    * @type {Number}
    */
   throttleDelay: 100,

   /**
    * The last emitter element may be "unreachable" on bigger screens
-   * An emitter is only triggered when the user scrolls past it (- configured offset)
+   * Usually an emitter element is only triggered when the user scrolls past it
-   * If the user scrolls to the bottom, the last emitter will be activated automatically
+   * However, if the user scrolls to the bottom of the page,
+   * the last emitter element will be activated automatically
-   * If the listener element should receive its attribute earlier (scrolling down), pass a higher value
+   * If linked listener elements should receive their attributes earlier,
+   * you should pass a (much) higher value
-   * Any negative value (<0) will make the last emitter unreachable (do you really want that?)
+   * Negative values (<0) will make the last emitter element unreachable
+   * Do you really want that?
    * @type {Number}
    */
   windowBottomOffset: 20
 });
 ```

+You can create as many instances as you like, even with (very) different configurations.

 # API and Events